Wayne N. Phillips

 Such a fine knock under pressure combined with an early season century against South Australia in 1991/92 saw Phillips selected for an Australian XI side to play a first-class match against the touring West Indians.
 Opening with David Boon, he scored 51 as the Australian XI won by an innings.

 With Australian vice-captain Geoff Marsh struggling for form in the Test series against India, Phillips was selected for the fifth Test match in his place.
 Captain Allan Border was furious with the decision to axe his deputy and that the Test was to be played at Marsh's home ground of the WACA only added to the drama.
-Ultimately Phillips scored 8 and 14 in a big Australian win.
-Though it was more than his opening partner Mark Taylor, he never played another Test match.
+Phillips scored 8 and 14, and never played another Test match.

 Nevertheless, Phillips continued scoring runs for Victoria, his highest score – a marathon 205 from 495 balls – followed in early 1992/93 against New South Wales, and ensured he was again selected for the annual "Australian XI" match where he opened with Matthew Hayden.
 By this time the likes of Hayden, Michael Slater and Justin Langer were emerging and Phillips was never seriously considered for further Australian duty.
 During his final season for Victoria of 1993/94 Phillips added two further centuries and also captained the side for a couple of matches.
 He subsequently continued to represent South Melbourne with distinction for several years.